 H2: Phubbing does not significantly predict self-esteem.

-Research Methodology
+Methodology

-The study adopted a descriptive and quantitative research design, ideal for establishing patterns and determining the extent of relationships between measurable variables.
+Research Design - The study adopted a descriptive and quantitative research design, ideal for establishing patterns and determining the extent of relationships between measurable variables.

 Sample of the Study

 A sample of 400 adolescents was selected from different schools of Bihar.
 Among them, 200 were boys and 200 were girls.
 They were in the age group of 13 to 18 years.
 They were selected randomly with consideration of some inclusion and exclusion criteria.